 The goodwill was massive and many Africans praised China’s technological know-how and decisive leadership in handling the virus, particularly when it made news rounds about how robots were helping out in hospitals and how China managed to build two hospitals with thousands of bed spaces in just about ten days each.

 But, this heart for China gradually changed and took a negative turn when conspiracy theories started filtering in through some mischievous persons on social media, in such a manner that they increasingly and successfully put fears, anxiety and suspicion about China in the minds of the unsuspecting social media users in Africa.

 These and other conspiracies worked to gradually change the minds of Africans to see China as evil, until the Guangdong videos surfaced, which dramatically made every one (including former skeptics) believe that China was indeed evil, hence the widespread anger yearning for revenge.

-The intense anger that followed the emergence and spread of the videos, and the series of threats of reprisal attacks emanating from African locals have put at great risk the lives of the between 1-10 million Chinese citizens who live in Africa, including their businesses, properties and even the hard earned friendship forged between Africa and China over several decades.
+The intense anger that followed the emergence and spread of the videos, and the series of threats of reprisal attacks emanating from African locals have put at great risk the lives of the between 1-10 million Chinese citizens living in Africa, as well as their businesses, properties and even the enviable friendship forged between Africa and China over several decades.